 The Global Editor is the main editor used when sequencing.
-It appears first each time you run Music Master.
+It is the first thing you see when you enter the program.
 In this editor you can quickly re-arrange a song, or set the details for the tracks such as MIDI channel and voice map etc.